Kyuu-Ji/htb-write-up/postman/write-up-postman.md

 ## Checking HTTP (Port 80)

-The web page shows a welcome page to _"The Cyber Geek's Personal Website_ and also says that it is _"Unter Construction!
+The web page shows a welcome page to _"The Cyber Geek's Personal Website_ and says that it is _"Unter Construction!
 Coming Soon!"_.
 There is nothing interesting in the HTML source code, so lets search for hidden directories with **Gobuster**:
 ```
 gobuster -u http://10.10.10.160 dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt